Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

 They start joining in

-They try things without being pushed
+They start doing things without being asked

 Home feels different